The 100 Meter Sprint - The Best Martial Arts For Self-Defense You Will Ever Learn

 There is no single factor that indicates a person’s intent.

-What I am saying is that if, for whatever reason somebody is making you feel uncomfortable there is a reason for that feeling.
+What I am saying is that if, for whatever reason somebody is making you feel uncomfortable, there is a reason for that feeling.
+Getting out of a bad situation is still the best martial art for self-defense.

 Trust your instincts and act accordingly.